Fresh Look at Neutrino Self-Interactions With the Lyman-$\alpha$ Forest: Constraints from EFT and PRIYA Simulations: Results

 Moreover, the PRIYA simulations incorporate a patchy helium reionization model that places reionized bubbles with a $\sim 30$ Mpc radius around potential quasars, generating extra power in the FPS on scales that correspond to the size of the bubbles \cite{Bird_2023}.
 This excess power is degenerate with the slope of the power spectrum at $k \sim 1 \ \rm{Mpc}^{-1}$.
 Since the parameters of helium reionization remain uncertain, the amplitude of this excess power must be marginalised over in the likelihood, increasing the posterior uncertainty on the matter power spectrum slope $n_\mathrm{eff}$.
+Alternative patchy helium reionization models could in principle alter the degeneracy between the scale-dependent bias from helium reionization and $n_\mathrm{eff}$, perhaps changing the width of the $n_\mathrm{eff}$ posterior contours.
+However, Ref.~\cite{Bird_2023} checked that simulation results were insensitive to small model variations, such as varying the size of the bubbles.

 Similarly, the EFT-based Lyman-$\alpha$ likelihood is derived from the high-fidelity Sherwood simulations \cite{Bolton_2016}, which have an exceptionally high mass resolution, while the EFT formalism obviates the need for interpolation.
 Fig.~\ref{fig:slope_amplitude} also shows posterior contours for the slope and amplitude of the power spectrum using the EFT likelihood.
 As seen in the figure, the EFT-based likelihood prefers shallower (bluer) slopes for $P(k)$ at the pivot scale than the Chabanier likelihood, although it overlaps the posterior constraints from the PRIYA likelihood.
 The range of slopes preferred by this dataset is in severe tension with those that are characteristic to a strong neutrino self-coupling; this likelihood therefore eliminates the mode corresponding to strong self-interactions in $G_{\rm{eff}}$ parameter space (Fig.~\ref{fig:Geff_1D}).